 If you own a DSLR camera, there’s a good chance it can also record high-definition video.
-The modern DSLR can produce superb images, but the internal microphone isn’t up to par with the rest of the camera.
-The camera can record decent-quality digital audio—typically CD-quality—but the onboard microphone is a weak link.
-External microphones, fortunately, are widely available and relatively simple to use, and they can dramatically improve the sound integrity of your videos.
+All modern DSLRs can produce high-quality images, but may not guarantee high-quality, clear and crisp audio.
+In many cases, the cameras can only record decent-quality digital audio — typically CD-quality.
+External microphones, fortunately, are widely available and relatively simple to use.
+Moreover, they can dramatically improve the audio clarity and quality of your videos.

-Things to Consider When Buying a Microphone for DSLR Video Camera
+Things to Consider When Buying a Microphone for Your DSLR Camera

-Because of this, audio quality is even more critical than visual quality.
-For DSLR video cameras, vloggers, YouTubers, content producers, amateur filmmakers, and the like often employ three kinds of microphones.
-You need to decide which type of mic will suit you based on your specific requirement.
+The aural soundtrack of any video is as important as its visual elements.
+For DSLR-camera users, vloggers, YouTubers, content producers, amateur filmmakers, and podcasters, there are typically three types of microphones on the market.
+You need to decide which type will suit you based on your specific requirement.